Deep Jump Gaussian Processes for Surrogate Modeling of High-Dimensional Piecewise Continuous Functions

 \section{Abstract}

-We introduce Deep Jump Gaussian Processes (DJGP), a novel method for surrogate modeling of high-dimensional piecewise continuous functions.
-DJGP overcomes the limitations of conventional Jump Gaussian Processes in high-dimensional input spaces by adding a locally linear projection layer to Jump Gaussian Processes.
-This projection uses region-specific matrices to capture local subspace structures, naturally complementing the localized nature of JGP, a variant of local Gaussian Processes.
+We introduce Deep Jump Gaussian Processes (DJGP), a novel method for surrogate modeling of a piecewise continuous function on a high-dimensional domain.
+DJGP addresses the limitations of conventional Jump Gaussian Processes (JGP) in high-dimensional input spaces by integrating region-specific, locally linear projections with JGP modeling.
+These projections employ region-dependent matrices to capture local low-dimensional subspace structures, making them well suited to the inherently localized modeling behavior of JGPs, a variant of local Gaussian processes.
 To control model complexity, we place a Gaussian Process prior on the projection matrices, allowing them to evolve smoothly across the input space.
 The projected inputs are then modeled with a JGP to capture piecewise continuous relationships with the response.
 This yields a distinctive two-layer deep learning of GP/JGP.
 We further develop a scalable variational inference algorithm to jointly learn the projection matrices and JGP hyperparameters.
-Experiments on synthetic and benchmark datasets demonstrate that DJGP delivers superior predictive accuracy and more reliable uncertainty quantification compared to existing approaches.
+Rigorous theoretical analysis and extensive empirical studies are provided to justify the proposed approach.
+In particular, we derive an oracle error bound for DJGP and decompose it into four distinct sources of error, which are then linked to practical implications.
+Experiments on synthetic and benchmark datasets demonstrate that DJGP achieves superior predictive accuracy and more reliable uncertainty quantification compared with existing methods.